 Ingredients

-1. Add the instant yeast to a small bowl with warm milk—make sure the milk isn't hot!
+1. Add the instant yeast to a small bowl with warm milk-make sure the milk isn't hot!
 Stir well and leave in a warm place for 10-15 minutes.
 If the yeast is fresh, it will become bubbly.
-If not, check the "best before" date and repeat with a fresh portion of yeast.
+If not, check the "best before" date and repeat with fresh yeast.

-3. Once the yeast has (hopefully) become bubbly, add it to the egg mixture and stir to combine.
+3. Once the yeast has become bubbly, add it to the egg mixture and stir to combine.
 There's no need to use a mixer anymore.

 4. Start adding sieved flour to the egg mixture.
 You'll want to add it in 2-3 batches to ensure it incorporates well.

-Combine all the ingredients using a rubber spatula, a wooden spoon and/or your hands (no stand mixer or bread machine is needed) until uniform, and shape a ball.
+Combine all the ingredients using a rubber spatula, a wooden spoon, and/or your hands (no stand mixer or bread machine is needed) until uniform, and shape a ball.
 The dough won't be rollable just yet, but it doesn't have to be too sticky, either.

 7. Spread the soft butter all over the dough, leaving 1 inch along the longest rectangular edges.
 This will allow you to close the roll once ready and ensure it doesn't open up while baking.

-In a separate bowl, combine the brown sweetener (or brown sugar) with cinnamon, then spread the cinnamon sugar on top of the dough greased with butter.
+In a separate bowl, combine the brown sweetener (or brown sugar) with cinnamon, then spread the cinnamon "sugar" over the butter-greased dough.
 As before, leave 1 inch along the long edges untouched.

-8. Roll dough starting from one of the longer edges.
+8. Roll the dough starting from one of the longer edges.
 Keep it tight, but don't press it.
 Once you've reached the other long side, pinch it to close.

 9. Cut the long roll into equal portions, approximately ¾-1 inch thick.
 You'll end up with approximately 18-20 pieces.
-You can either use unflavored dental floss to cut through the dough roll or simply a sharp knife (we use the latter).
+You can either use unflavored dental floss to cut through the dough roll or simply a sharp knife (I use the latter).

 You might need more than one casserole dish, depending on its size and the number of rolls you have.